2LV/Tradingview-Indicators/README.md

 # Disclaimer

-I do not provide financial advice - my indicator and strategies are intended to provide only source code for anyone interested in improving their trading.
+The trading strategies and indicators shared here are for educational purposes only.
+They do not constitute financial advice or recommendations.
+Trading carries risks, and past performance is not indicative of future results.
+Traders should exercise caution and conduct their own research before making any trading decisions.

 # License